ChowdhuryJoy108/FitForge/README.md

 - Saves data to MongoDB.

 ### Classes Page
-- Displays all classes with:
+- Displayed all classes with:
   - Class name
   - Description
-  - Trainers specializing in the class (up to 5).
+  - Trainers specializing in the class.
 - Pagination (6 classes per page).

 ### Forum Page
-- Displays six posts per page with pagination.
+- Displayed six posts per page with pagination.
 - Voting system for logged-in users.

 ### Dashboard
 - Conditional pages based on user roles (Admin, Trainer, Member).

-#### Admin
+#### Admin Can
-- **All Newsletter Subscribers:** Displays subscribers in a table.
+- **All Newsletter Subscribers:** Displayed subscribers in a table.
 - **All Trainers:**
   - View and delete trainers.
   - Change trainer role back to Member.